 Job Turnover in the U.S. Labor Market

 JOLTS data look at “labor demand” from the perspective of the business sector, showing the amount of turnover occurring in the labor market among firms.
 These data are collected from a monthly survey sample of nonfarm business establishments for total employment, job openings, hires, quits, layoffs and discharges, other separations, and total separations.
 JOLTS data are available for the U.S. and four regions; Northeast, South, Midwest and West.
-Oregon data are included in the West region along with 12 other states.
+Experimental JOLTS data for Oregon and all other states are available from BLS at: https://www.bls.gov/jlt/jlt_statedata.htm.

 Reasons for Unemployment in the U.S. Labor Market